sjnam/ofanin/examples/ctan/README.md

 1. Extract the `key` from the above list and obtain detailed information about the package using that `key`.
 1. The information about a single package can be obtained under the URL like `http://www.ctan.org/json/2.0/pkg/{key}`

 Getting detailed information of all packages using the above method is very slow.
-Therefore, use `oproc` to speed it up.
+Therefore, use `ofanin` to speed it up.